 Where are workers most likely to pull a sickie?

 At the other end of the spectrum, it was workers in Bulgaria that were found to take the most time off for sickness over a calendar year.
-At 22 days a year on average, workers in the Southeastern European nation take over four working weeks a year off due to sickness creating a major strain on the country’s business and inherently, the wider economy as a whole.
+Our payroll software research found that, at 22 days a year on average, workers in the Southeastern European nation take over four working weeks a year off due to sickness creating a major strain on the country’s business and inherently, the wider economy as a whole.

 With such a number of British and Irish expats living and working in Bulgaria we wanted to find out some of the pros and cons of working there specifically.